Abo-Soile/SOILE-Backend/docs/functions.rst

 **lenght(object)**

-Returns the number of elements/letters in a array or string including whitespaces.
+Returns the number of elements/letters in  list or string including whitespaces.
 **elementatindex(object, index)**

-Returns the element at the specified index an array/string where the index starts from 0.
+Returns the element at the specified index a list/string where the index starts from 0.

 ::